knighthawk4227/1800_202510_31/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Firebase for hosting
 - **Database**: Firestore
-- **API**: OpenWeatherMap API

 ---

 ## Usage

 Example:
-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit https://survival-wallet-1800.web.app/
-2. Enter the name of the city in the search bar and press enter.
+2. Create an account and budget
-3. View the weather information displayed on the screen.
+3. invite friends to the budget using the group code

 ---